CMVM Research Office

 She is a member of the Association of Research Managers and Administrators (ARMA).

-Helen Murray - PA to the Dean of Research and Admin Support to Research Office
+Rhona Brown - Executive Officer to CMVM Dean of Research and Research Office

 Lorraine coordinates funds and initiatives within the CMVM designed to enable and incentivise translational research and industry collaborations.
 She provides support to the MRC Confidence in Concept Programme, which is a College translational fund that supports early stage translational projects to a point where the project is competitive for further substantive funding or industrial partnership.
 She works closely with Edinburgh Innovations to ensure synergy between all CMVM translational funds.
 She also manages the UoE/Wellcome Institutional Strategic Support Fund (ISSF) which covers eight strategic areas from supporting early career researchers and interdisciplinary projects to public engagement and open research.

 Lorraine provides administrative support to the CMVM Translation and Commercialisation Board which was formed in 2018 to help maximise impact that CMVM research and teaching has upon society by increasing the quantity and quality of translation and commercialisation opportunities across CMVM.
 She supports early career researchers via the Research Staff Committee and the Edinburgh Scientific Academic Track (ESAT) programme.
 Lorraine was also involved in the 2021 REF submission and is currently working on the next REF cycle.

 Alíz’s main focus is being the CMVM lead for demand management.
 She works with Edinburgh Research Office (ERO) to coordinate internal selection panels for grant funding bids for which funders only accept a restricted number of applications per institution.